What You Need To Know About College-Specific Essays: Advice From Admissions Officers

 Understand What Each College Represents and Offers

 Applying to college is a process of self-discovery and reflection.
 Students should spend time thinking about what they want in a college and why.
-Research the schools to which you apply; read the mission statement.
-Make a list of what makes each school a good fit for you and what you would bring to that campus to add value.
+Research the schools to which you plan to apply; read the mission statement and identify what resonates with you.
+Make a list of what makes each college a good fit for you and what you would bring to that campus to add value.

 “Show that you’ve done your research.
 Get started early.
-Know yourself and our college,” says Gil Villaneuva, former dean of admission at The University of Richmond and former president and chair of The Common Application Board of Directors.
+Know yourself and our college,” says Gil Villaneuva, vice president of enrollment at Rhodes College and former president and chair of The Common Application Board of Directors.

 Mr. Villaneuva also cautioned students about choosing sensitive topics.
 “Don’t present yourself in a way that leads us to question your emotional health.
 If your story is one of struggle, be sure it has a happy ending. “